Skip to main content

 Example clinical scenario

-A pregnant woman presented for her first-trimester combined screening.
+A pregnant woman presented for her combined first-trimester screening.
 During ultrasound, measurements of the fetal crown-rump length and fetal nuchal translucency were taken, while maternal serum PAPP-A and free beta-HCG measurements were obtained via laboratory tests.
-A statistical risk calculation was performed by clinical scientists to estimate the chance of Down syndrome (trisomy 21), or a joint chance for Edwards (trisomy 18) and Patau (trisomy 13) syndromes.
-Screening test results show that the woman is a ‘higher-chance’ (1-in-2 to 1-in-150 risk ratio) for the conditions.
+A statistical chance calculation was performed by clinical scientists to estimate the chance of Down syndrome (trisomy 21) and a joint chance for Edwards (trisomy 18) and Patau (trisomy 13) syndromes.
+Screening test results show that the woman is a ‘higher-chance’ (1-in-2 to 1-in-150 chance ratio) for the conditions.
 She asks if there are any other tests that can be carried out.

 When to consider genomic testing